balena-io/balena-cli-masterclass/README.md

 (which are shared to all services being built), there is also the option to define secrets that are only accessible to particular services, or to map them to different paths.
 This becomes useful in multicontainer build scenarios.
-This can be achieved by adding a `services` section to the `balena.yml` file.
+This can be achieved by appending a `services` section to `build-secrets` on the `balena.yml` file.
 For
 example:
 ```
+build-secrets:
   services:
     main:
       - source: main-only-secrets
         dest: my-main-secrets
 ```
 This change would map the `.balena/secrets/main-only-secrets` file into the `/run/secrets/my-main-secrets` runtime path at build-time but *only for the